 Latin garnishes, blunt legal instruments;

 the sine qua non of justice: a revolving door

 from memory, burying in the footnotes volumes

 The Past: a stone wall maintains the prisons

 oppression built.
 Victims on parole, hit with

 erstwhile allegations when aiming their eyes.

 Equality: a novel idea accords with civilization –

 prunes a mind overgrown with malevolent weeds,

-blossoms fruit grounded in respect for all lives.
+blossoms a harvest sown with respect for all lives.